ElleLynn08/trauma-informed-ai-framework/README.md

 ---

----

-## 🌱 Elle-isms in This Project
+## 🌱 Human Touch: Elle-isms in Practice

 This project is technical at its core, but it also carries my personality.
 I believe data science should be **human, memorable, and compassionate** - not just rows and columns.